grafana/observability-workshop-breakouts/breakout_1_The-current-approach-to-observability/breakout_1_exercise.md

 ## Part 1 - Current Approach to Observability
+For this exercise you will work through troubleshooting scenarios using various Grafana Cloud Observabilitty Applications that we have discussed.

+### Instructions
+Go to the following site where you will have access to the following Grafana Cloud Applications:
+1. Frontend O11y
+1. App O11y
+1. K8s

+You will have 20 minutes to work through the questions, after which we will regroup to work through everything together.
+Answers are in the ./breakout_1_answers folder, however we encourage you to try to work through the questions on your own first!

+### Questions
 Frontend O11y
 1. Which pages have errors?
 1. What are the errors?